masogit/am-browser-doc/docs/start/faq.md

 - Can AMB co-exist with AM Web ?

-    Yes, AMB is a stand-alone module than AM Web.
+    Yes, AMB is a stand-alone module.

 - How to restart AMB ?